 Interest earnings on tax-exempt bond funds are subject to arbitrage rules of the Internal Revenue Service if interest earnings on the unspent tax-exempt funds are greater than the stated bond yield on the tax-exempt debt.
-As of December 31, 2021 and 2020, the District has recorded a liability of \$330 and \$256, respectively, for a potential arbitrage rebate to the IRS.
+As of December 31, 2022 and 2021, the District has recorded a liability of \$122 and \$330, respectively, for a potential arbitrage rebate to the IRS.
 Arbitrage rebates are due five years from the issuance date of the tax-exempt debt.

-The District's outstanding debt obligations of \$514,880 and \$570,510 on December 31, 2021 and 2020, respectively, contain event of default and remedies provisions that in the event of default, outstanding amounts become immediately due and payable.
-The District has evaluated the event of default and remedies provisions and in the opinion of Management, the likelihood is remote that these provisions(s) will have a significant effect on the District's financial position or results of operations.
+The District's outstanding debt obligations of \$477,185 and \$514,880 on December 31, 2022 and 2021, respectively, contain event of default and remedies provisions that in the event of default, outstanding amounts become immediately due and payable.
+The District has evaluated the event of default and remedies provisions and in the opinion of Management, the likelihood is remote that these provisions will have a significant effect on the District's financial position or results of operations.
 The District is in compliance with required bond covenants